HookedBehemoth/blog/content/udon.md

 This is **slow**.
 How slow?
 In my testing, running against the same C# code running in a mono runtime, **200 times** slower.
 This might not be an issue for UDON's intended use case, but the creative world moves on, and simple buttons and switches aren't the only things around.
 The Mahjong prefab we are using consists of over 6'000 lines of code and compiles to roughly 28'000 instructions.
-Of those, over 4'000 are "EXTERN" calls.
+Of those, over 4'000 are `EXTERN` calls.

+The slowdown caused by this is especially noticeable and irritating in VR.

 {{ side_note(text="You could probably consider UDON harmful for the environment") }}

-The slowdown caused by this is especially noticeable and irritating in VR.

 ## Part Two
 This second part of the post is about my work and is more subjective.